yclavinas/Resource-Allocation-by-Diversity/README.md

     2. related works.

-    3. research addressing the problem.
+    3. research addressing the problem - giving subproblems different amount of evaluations.

-2. Methods.
+2. Experimental design.

     1. how to answer the research question.